beyera/ubuntu-op/README.md

 # Ubuntu OP

-A custom-built version of Ubuntu with 1Password for Linux and 1Password officially supported browsers preinstalled.
+A custom-built version of Ubuntu Desktop with 1Password for Linux and 1Password officially supported browsers preinstalled.
 This aids in testing via a reproducible environment and provides a quick way for folks not familiar with Linux to try 1Password for Linux.

 ## WHAT: Is included?